prvdmwrong/prvdmwrong/README.md

 - Uses dependency injection for cleaner code organization
 - Made to be extendable through modding APIs
 - Non-intrusive first-class lifecycle events for flexibility
-- Pragmatic and sensible API that makes game development fun
+- Pragmatic and sensible API that makes development fun

 ## Code Sample